Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 After correctly implementing pwords (i.e. passing autograder tests), compare lwords and pwords by answering the following questions.

 1. Briefly compare the performance of lwords and pwords when run on the Gutenberg dataset.
 How might you explain their relative performance?
+Simply note and explain what you observe, whether or not the result is what you expected!
+Hint: Look into man time.

 2. Under what circumstances would pwords perform better than lwords?
 Under what circumstances would lwords perform better than pwords?
 Is it possible to use multithreading in a way that always performs better than lwords?